shardus/lib-crypto-web/README.md

 # shardus-crypto-web
 Web crypto utilities as used by the Shardus project.
+Provides basic cryptography functions utilizing libsodium, with a simple API:

 ```JavaScript
 const crypto = require('shardus-crypto-web')